wsbf/radical/README.md

 ## Features

 - __Digital Library interface__: search music by artist/album/track/etc, search carts (PSAs, Underwritings, etc)
-- __Playlist queue__: a unified queue to add tracks and carts manually or automatically
+- __Play queue__: a unified queue to add tracks and carts manually or automatically
 - __Preload playlists__: allow users to create playlists through their user accout and use them during their show
 - __Track automation__: generate playlists when no one is in the studio, or when you're just feeling lazy
 - __Cart automation__: allow carts to be inserted automatically at the right times if you don't want to mess with it